Home Equity Loans And Appraisals: Everything You Need To Know

 Do You Need An Appraisal For A Home Equity Loan?

 Most lenders are going to require an appraisal to get a home equity loan.
-This is also the case for the Home Equity Loan offered by Rocket Mortgage®.1 There are several reasons for this that we’ll get into below, but at a high level, it comes down to risk management.
-If you default on the loan, your lender has to tried to make back their investment in a sale.
+There are several reasons for this that we’ll get into below, but at a high level, it comes down to risk management.
+If you default on the loan, your lender has to try to make back their investment in a sale.

 Why Does A Home Equity Loan Require An Appraisal?